btwiuse/k0s/README.md

 ----

+## Not Kubernetes

 Kubernot is an experimental SSH alternative with Kubernetes-like UX, where

 - [ ] `scp` becomes `kubectl cp`
 - [ ] `ssh` becomes `kubectl exec`
 - [ ] `ssh -L` becomes `kubectl port-forward`

+The name __Kubernot__ is inspired by [many](#credits).

+It shortens to __k0s__, mimicking the spelling of k8s, because Kubernot is made to resemble Kubernetes, while not being a distro of it.

+The shortened form should be pronounced as "chaos" not "kay-zero-es" in order to distinguish from [Mirantis' k0s](https://www.mirantis.com/software/k0s/).

 Unlike SSH, Kubernot adopts the client-agent-server model from Kubernetes that allows access to nodes behind a firewall.